 The resorts around Lake Tahoe are seriously good for a late-season ski holiday.
 Sitting on the border between California and Nevada, the ski areas here combine glorious West Coast sunshine with strong April snow records.

-Heavenly, along with Kirkwood, Northstar and Palisades Tahoe, used to be a real hit with UK skiers, but numbers have dwindled since the pandemic.
-Well, we're ready to put it back on the map, and there is no better time to return for some skiing in the Golden State than at Easter.
+Heavenly, along with its neighbours Kirkwood, Northstar and Palisades Tahoe, used to be a huge hit with UK skiers, but numbers have dwindled since the pandemic.
+Well, we feel it deserves to be back on the map, and there is no better time to return for some skiing in the Golden State than at Easter.
+Plus, you could have unlimited skiing in Heavenly and try Kirkwood and Northstar on the same pass, which is currently £459 per adult with the Tahoe Value Pass.

-You would think that California's 300 days of sunshine a year would make Heavenly too warm for Easter skiing.
-Not so.
-The 4,800-acre ski area is blessed with a strong late-season snow record and usually stays open until late April.
+Surprisingly to most, Heavenly at Easter is not too warm to ski, despite California's 300 days of sunshine a year.
+The 4,800-acre ski area is blessed with a strong late-season snow record and usually stays open until the end of April.
 With Easter falling late in the month in 2025, this is good news for families tied to the school holidays.

-Sales Manager Andy Knights and USA Product Manager Rupert can personally vouch for the outstanding late-season skiing around Lake Tahoe, having skied Heavenly, Northstar, Palisades Tahoe and Kirkwood this April.
-They enjoyed gliding around the perfect spring snow which covered the ski areas from top to bottom under gorgeous blue skies.
-In fact, Andy and Rupert loved it so much that they've decided to create the Tahoe Value Ski Safari for next season, where you can ski Heavenly, Northstar and Kirkwood on the same lift pass for £420!
+Sales Manager Andy Knights and USA Product Manager Rupert can personally vouch for the outstanding late-season skiing around Lake Tahoe, having skied Heavenly, Northstar, Palisades Tahoe and Kirkwood in April 2024.
+They enjoyed gliding around the perfect spring snow, which covered the ski areas from top to bottom under gorgeous blue skies.
+In fact, Andy and Rupert loved it so much that they created the Tahoe Ski Safari, where you can ski Heavenly, Northstar and Kirkwood on the same lift pass for £459!

 Where to stay in Heavenly at Easter

-We recognise that stays in the USA are a stretch for many skiers' budgets which is why we recommend the 3*+ Forest Suites Resort.
-These affordable condos are delightfully set beside five acres of forest and are a popular family property with room options for four to six people.
+We recognise that stays in the USA are a stretch for many skiers' budgets, which is why we recommend the 3*+ Forest Suites Resort.
+These affordable condos are delightfully set beside five acres of forest and are a popular family property that comes with room options for four to six people.

 The excellent value of the Forest Suites does not mean you'll be sacrificing on comfort or convenience.
 The suites are spacious with fully equipped kitchens and a separate lounge area while the property's location just 150 yards from the Heavenly Gondola provides speedy access to the slopes.